 - Move the grilled turkey breast to the indirect side of the grill until it reaches an internal temperature of 160 – 165 degrees Fahrenheit using an instant read thermometer, like the Thermoworks MK4 Thermapen.

-- Let it rest for 10 minutes, and then slice and serve with your favorite sides.
+- Transfer turkey to a cutting board and let it rest for 10 minutes tented with aluminum foil, and then slice and serve with your favorite sides.

 Other Holiday Small Roast Ideas